KhaireyaAlhayki/NE352_project/README.md

 ## How to run the system:
 First, open any editor that works for python such as Visual Studio Code.
-Then, run the server first (by typing python server.py in your terminal) After running the client (by typing python client.py in your terminal) you can see the GUI is running and is asking for your username.
+Then, run the server first (by typing python server.py in your terminal) After that, run the client (by typing python client.py in your terminal) so you can see the GUI running and is asking for your username.

 ## The scripts
 Here are the client.py and server.py scripts: